 Salpointe Catholic High School offers educational accommodations to students with current documentation of a learning difficulty including Attention Deficit Disorders, learning difficulties in academic achievement, and other health related problems.

 Documentation of a learning difficulty can be accomplished through an individual psychoeducational assessment, a letter from a physician or other health professional, or recent records of a prior history of having a 504 Plan or other specialized educational program.
-Students with a history of receiving Special Education services (i.e. IEP) through the public schools are encouraged to talk with Salpointe’s school psychologist as to how educational accommodations may be provided.
+Students with a history of receiving Special Education services (i.e. IEP) through the public schools are encouraged to talk with Salpointe’s 504/SSD Coordinator as to how educational accommodations may be provided.
 It is important to understand, however, that since Salpointe Catholic does not offer Special Education, services associated with Individual Education Plans (IEPs) are not provided on our campus.

-The Learning Lab is designed as a resource for all students.
+The Learning Lab is designed as a resource for all students enrolled at Salpointe Catholic.
 Students are welcome and encouraged to go to the Learning Lab to get assistance with their studies.
-General study/learning and test-taking help is available, as well as assistance in specific content areas.
-It serves as a place to receive extra help; a place where students can work together with classmates on assignments or in study groups for tests and projects.
+General study/learning and test-taking strategies help is available, as well as assistance in specific content areas.
+The Learning Lab also serves as a place where students can work together with classmates on assignments or in study groups for tests and projects.
+Specialists and Peer Tutors are available.

 The staff in the Learning Lab advocates for students by providing one-on-one help, in conjunction with the counselors, teachers and parents/guardians.
-Specialists and Peer Tutors are available.
-Also, students with learning challenges receive individualized attention with class work and testing situations.
+Also, students with 504 plans receive individualized attention with class work and testing situations.

 Salpointe Catholic High School offers a tutoring program staffed by our classroom teachers.
 Students may report to the Tutoring Center in room 504 on Monday-Thursday immediately after the last bell.
 Tutoring is available in Math, English, Science and Spanish.